 This makes automation perfectly suited to perform certain types of tasks.
 It can ask very large numbers of highly detailed questions in a short time frame.
 This makes it good at security monitoring, since it involves asking, over and over again, “Is this event unusual?
 Is it related to other events that are occurring, or have occurred, elsewhere?
 Are vulnerable assets involved?
 Sensitive data?
 Known malware?”

-Security operations software can ask and answer many questions of these types in a fraction of a second, enabling it to come to a better understanding of what’s going on within the environment than human analysts, who are confined by the limits of their memories, attention spans, and awareness.
+Security operations software tools can ask and answer many questions of these types in a fraction of a second, enabling it to come to a better understanding of what’s going on within the environment than human analysts, who are confined by the limits of their memories, attention spans, and awareness.
 Simply put, automation is better able to perform repetitive cognitive tasks quickly and consistently than human brains are.

 Top-performing Teams Take Advantage of the Best of Both Worlds